Updated: January 05,2018

 There is something magical about being in the Alps during winter – the crisp and pristine air, snow-covered conifer glistening in the brilliant sun, and alluring glacier peaks contrasting against the blue sky.

-Switzerland is home to Europe’s largest glaciers, and has the most number of peaks in Europe reaching over 13,000 feet high.
+Switzerland is home to Western Europe’s largest glaciers, and has the most number of peaks in Europe reaching over 13,000 feet high.

 The Swiss are known for their innovations when it comes to developing large scale winter sports.
 In 1883, Davos (appox.
 56 miles from Arosa) held the first toboggan race, which laid the foundation for bob-sleighing.
 The first Olympic bobsleigh run was pioneered in neighbouring St. Moritz in 1929.